 Consult a Professional First

-Before you start, take a moment to talk with a doctor or pelvic floor specialist to feel confident about how to use pelvic floor massage tool safely.
-They’ll let you know if it’s a good fit for you, share the best techniques, and highlight areas to focus on or avoid, especially if you have unique health needs.
+Before you start, talk with a doctor or pelvic floor specialist so you feel confident using the tool safely.
+They’ll confirm it’s a good fit, share techniques, and highlight areas to focus on or avoid—especially if you have unique health needs.

 Maintain Strict Hygiene

-Keeping things clean is super important to stay safe and avoid infections.
+Keeping things clean is crucial for safety and to avoid infections.
 Here’s what I do:

 Gather Your Supplies